All Episodes

 Yeah, but it wasn't anything.

-But they act uh oh, and they and a commissioners, the chairman went out there, and a co-chairman went out there and started you know mend some fences and so forth.
+But they act, uh-oh, and they stand and a commissioner's, the chairman went out there and a co-chairman went out there and started to mend some fences and so forth.

-To make that makes sense to me because it was the lawyers who in essentially the Justice Department created all this uh the these walls that prevented the exchange of uh of information.
+That makes sense to me because it was the lawyers who and essentially the Justice Department created all these walls that prevented the exchange of information.

 And there's no denying the wall existed.

-And there's no denying that this that this able danger unit knew of Ottawa in the country.
+And there's no denying that this Abel Danger unit knew of Atta in the country.

 And there's no denying they couldn't tell anybody.

-Now, what what other facts uh emerge from that will be very interesting, but I just I don't think we've heard the last of the story.
+But I just, I don't think we've heard the last of the story.

 So patience, my friends.